GSA/https/TERMS.md

 the copyrights of the non-government authors and must be released according to the terms of the original open-source license.

-For further details, please see the CFPB [Source Code Policy][policy].
+For further details, please see the 18F [Source Code Policy](https://github.com/18F/open-source-policy/blob/master/policy.md).

 ## CC0 1.0 Universal Summary